Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Important Disclaimer

-Related Reports
+Related

-- Psychiatric Medication Report — CYP2D6 also metabolizes antidepressants and ADHD medications.
+- Psychiatric Medication — CYP2D6 also metabolizes antidepressants and ADHD medications.
 If you take psychiatric medications, your genetics affect those too.

-- Cannabis & CBD Report — The same CYP enzymes that affect pain medication also determine how you process THC and CBD.
+- Cannabis & CBD — The same CYP enzymes that affect pain medication also determine how you process THC and CBD.

 References